Standard Terms and Conditions of Trading

 26. Non Solicitation

 26.1.
-The Customer acknowledges the investment made by Matrix IT in the training of Matrix IT’s Personnel and the commercial interest which Matrix IT has in retaining their services.
+The Customer acknowledges the investment made by Matrix in the training of Matrix’s Personnel and the commercial interest which Matrix has in retaining their services.

 26.4.
-This undertaking will not apply in respect of any employee of Matrix IT, whom, without having been previously approached directly or indirectly by the Customer, responds to any advertisement placed by the Customer or on the Customer’s behalf.
+This undertaking will not apply in respect of any employee of Matrix, whom, without having been previously approached directly or indirectly by the Customer, responds to any advertisement placed by the Customer or on the Customer’s behalf.

 26.5.
-The Customer acknowledges that employees of Matrix IT are under restrictive covenants post termination of employment with the Company, and it is an obligation of any employee of Matrix IT to bring these restrictive covenants to the attention of any prospective employer.
-The Customer agrees to make all reasonable attempts to obtain details of any restrictive covenants directly from any current or ex employee of Matrix IT which approaches the Customer, directly or indirectly, to offer services, and has had dealings with the Customer during a period of three months immediately prior to the approach.
-In the case of ex employees of Matrix IT the Customer shall request details of any relevant restrictive covenants directly from Matrix IT.
+The Customer acknowledges that employees of Matrix are under restrictive covenants post termination of employment with the Company, and it is an obligation of any employee of Matrix to bring these restrictive covenants to the attention of any prospective employer.
+The Customer agrees to make all reasonable attempts to obtain details of any restrictive covenants directly from any current or ex-employee of Matrix which approaches the Customer, directly or indirectly, to offer services, and has had dealings with the Customer during a period of three months immediately prior to the approach.
+In the case of ex-employees of Matrix, the Customer shall request details of any relevant restrictive covenants directly from Matrix.

 26.7.
-Should the Customer breach the terms of this section of the Terms and employ or engage an employee of Matrix IT (without the Company’s prior written consent) Matrix IT reserves the right to charge the Customer a fee of 25% of the staff member’s annual earnings from Matrix IT.
+Should the Customer breach the terms of this section of the Terms and employ or engage an employee of Matrix (without the Company’s prior written consent) Matrix reserves the right to charge the Customer a fee of 25% of the staff member’s annual earnings from Matrix.